SocketDev/wormhole-crypto/README.md

 Returns a `Promise` that resolves to a `ReadableStream` decryption stream that consumes the data in `encryptedStream` and returns a plaintext version.

+### `keychain.decryptStreamRange(offset, length, totalEncryptedLength)`

+Type: `Function`

+Returns: `Promise[{ ranges, decrypt }]`

+Returns a `Promise` that resolves to a object containing `ranges`, which is an array of objects containing `offset` and `length` integers specifying the encrypted byte ranges that are needed to decrypt the client's specified range, and an `decrypt` function.

+Once the client has gathered a stream for each byte range in `ranges`, the client should call `decrypt(streams)`, where `streams` is an array of `ReadableStream` objects, one for each of the requested ranges. `decrypt` will then return a `ReadableStream` containing the plaintext data for the client's desired byte range.

 #### `encryptedStream`

 Type: `ReadableStream`